CORPUS Projects, Publications, and Collections

 • The Chicago Hittite Dictionary (Theo van den Hout and Petra Goedegebuure, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago)

-• Cinemetrics (Yuri Tsivian and Maria Belodubrovskaya, Department of Cinema & Media Studies, University of Chicago)
+• Cinemetrics (Yuri Tsivian and Maria Belodubrovskaya, Department of Cinema and Media Studies, University of Chicago)

 • The Craft Chronical (Erica Warren, Department of Art History, University of Chicago)